 A scissor lift accident is often caused by driving and working on uneven ground or falls and tip-overs that occur due to severe weather.

-- ✓ Manlift accidents
+✓ Manlift Accidents:

-- ✓ Genie Lift accidents
+✓ Genie Lift Accidents:

-- ✓ The lift is not set up on stable ground
+✓ The lift is unstable.

 2. Falls from Aerial Lifts

-- ✓ Access gates are closed
+✓ Access gates are closed.

-✓ The body harness or restraining belt is attached to the boom or bucket with a lanyard
+✓ The body harness or restraining belt is attached to the boom or bucket with a lanyard.

-✓ They are standing firmly on the floor of the bucket
+✓ They are standing firmly on the floor of the bucket.

 3. Aerial Lift Tip-Overs

-Tip-overs are one of the leading causes for both boom and scissor lift accidents.
-They most often occur when the bucket cable or boom breaks.
-They can also happen when the bucket falls or the scissor lift tips over.
+Aerial lift tip-overs most often occur when a bucket cable or boom breaks.
+They can also happen when a bucket falls or a scissor lift tips over.

 ✓ Exceed load capacity limits

-- ✓ Travel to a job site with an elevated lift
+✓ Travel to a job site with an elevated lift

-- ✓ Use the lift on uneven terrain
+✓ Use a lift on uneven terrain

-- ✓ Raise the platform in windy conditions
+✓ Raise a platform in windy conditions

 5. Being Struck by Objects Outside the Bucket